F-Potter/CRoHDAd_EVPN/README.md

 In order to recreate the experiments or create a similar environment, one should first install the Kubernetes Master and nodes as is for example done in [How to install Kubernetes on Ubuntu 18.04 Bionic Beaver Linux](https://linuxconfig.org/how-to-install-kubernetes-on-ubuntu-18-04-bionic-beaver-linux).
 The dependencies could also be installed from the [kube_install script](scripts/kube_install.sh).

 When all the nodes are joined to the Kubernetes master, the bash [scripts](scripts) (kubernetes-startup-master and kubernetes-startup-node) should be run.
 These scripts create 3 bridges and configures them based on the default /24 per node allocation from Kubernetes.
+After the bridges are created, [CRoHDAd](crohdad) was startup.
+CRoHDAd is a privileged container that checks for Kubernetes events

-After the bridges are created, the containers can be deployed.
-For the containers, the YAML files in [deployments]() were used.
+the containers can be deployed.
+For the containers, the YAML files in [deployments](deployments) were used.
+The deployments of exp1 for experiment1 and the deployments of exp2 for experiment2.
 However, one can choose to deploy its own YAML files for the containers.